Bryce Mortlock: Early life

 Mortlock was born in Lithgow on 14 October 1921.
 His father was an engineer at the local steel works, and died when Mortlock was still young.
-His mother moved the family to live with relatives in Sydney, in the harbour side suburb of Five Dock.
+His mother moved the family to live with relatives in Sydney, in the suburb of Five Dock.
 Watching the local boat builders there fostered Mortlock's interest in design and construction.
 He built several boats while still at school.

 During World War II, Mortlock traveled to Canada to train as a pilot with the Royal Canadian Air Force.
-He returned to Australia in 1945 in anticipation of service in the Pacific theatre - but the war ended before he could be posted for combat.
+He returned to Australia in 1945 in anticipation of service in the Pacific theater, but the war ended before he could be posted for combat.

 After leaving the air force he enrolled in the School of Architecture at the University of Sydney.
 There he studied under architect Leslie Wilkinson and the artist Lloyd Rees, who taught architectural history and freehand drawing.
 During his studies Bryce met Sydney Ancher – one of the first Australian architects to embrace International style Modernism.
 He started working with Ancher while still a student.
 Their partnership would span four decades, until Ancher's death in 1979.